AdobeDocs/experience-manager-65.en/help/sites-administering/extending-the-design-importer-for-landingpages.md

 Supported properties

 * Label, with bold, italics, and underline options
-* Target URL, supports third party and AEM url
+* Target URL, supports third-party and AEM url
 * Page rendering options (same window, new window, and so on)

 HTML tag to include click through component in the imported zip.
 Here href maps to target url, "View Product Details" maps to label, and so on.